matplotlib/governance/governance.md

 DPLs are nominated by Steering Council members and appointed to a 1yr term (except for Release Manager) from their appointment date by a majority vote of the Steering council.
 At each 1yr term a DPL has the option to continue for another year or step down.
-The SC can remove a DPL using the same process as ejecting a Steering Council Member.
+The SC can remove a DPL via a super-majority vote..

 At the discretion of the SC and PL a DPL position may not be filled in which case the responsibility devolves back to the PL.
 The SC can create a new DPL